 You generally have to take MRDs from any retirement account in which you contributed tax-deferred assets or had tax-deferred earnings.
 These accounts include:

 Inherited IRAs have special rules for MRDs and the required distributions are time-sensitive, usually beginning in the year after the year of death of the original owner.
-If you have inherited an IRA, see Required withdrawals for your Inherited IRA or call an inheritance specialist at 800-544-0003.
+If you have inherited an IRA, see MRD Rules for Inherited IRAs.

 One exception is Roth IRAs.
 You are not required to take MRDs from your Roth IRA during your lifetime, and you cannot satisfy your Traditional IRA MRD requirement with a withdrawal from a Roth IRA.

 Another exception is retirement plan accounts, if you are still working.
 If you continue to work beyond age 70½, and do not own more than 5% of the business you work for, you may be able to defer taking MRDs from your current employer’s Keogh, 401(k), 403(b), or other employer-sponsored retirement plan until April 1 of the calendar year after the year in which you retire.
+For some older 403(b)s, special rules allow participants to delay MRDs until age 75.
 Please consult your plan administrator to learn more.